Census 2016: More Canadians than ever living alone

 The percentage of one-person households quadrupled in Canada since the middle of the 20th century as the country became increasingly urbanized and large rural families were no longer the norm.
 In 2016, nearly 14 per cent of all Canadians over the age of 15 lived alone, compared with 1.8 per cent in 1951.

-Statistics Canada attributes the trend to an increase of women in the work force, higher separation and divorce rates, and longer life expectancies – seniors are more often single than people in younger age groups.
+Statistics Canada attributes the trend to an increase of women in the workforce, higher separation and divorce rates and longer life expectancies – seniors are more often single than people in younger age groups.

+Meanwhile, the family dynamics of Canadians are changing.
 While married couples still account for the majority of unions, more than a fifth of Canadian couples lived in a common-law situation in 2016 – up from just 6.3 per cent in 1981.

 The number of couples without children increased faster between 2011 and 2016 than those with children – a function of an aging population with parents becoming empty nesters.